 Deterministic predictions of seasonal mean climate based on the mean anomaly, however, are not always accurate for individual cases, even for a perfect AGCM and perfectly represented boundary conditions.
-This is the case because a single observed seasonal climate anomaly convolves the boundary forced signal with the noise-the atmosphere's internal variability that is not boundary forced, and hence largely unpredictable on a seasonal time-scale3.
-This variability consists of individual weather events over the course of the season whose timing, intensities, and trajectories are not predictable beyond about two weeks into the future.
-Included in these weather events are certain longer-lived atmospheric anomalies such as high latitude blocking patterns and stratospheric Quasi-biennial Oscillation (QBO; Baldwin et al. 2003).
-Here, however, we limit our attention to external boundary conditions.
+This is the case because a single observed seasonal climate anomaly convolves the boundary-forced signal with the noise-the atmosphere's internal variability that is not boundary forced and, hence, largely unpredictable on a seasonal time scale.4 This variability consists of individual weather events over the course of the season whose timing, intensities, and trajectories are not predictable beyond about 2 weeks into the future.
+Included in these weather events are certain longer-lived atmospheric anomalies such as high-latitude blocking patterns and stationary troughs.
+Consequently, even the best possible seasonal predictions have notable uncertainty.
+It is for this reason that seasonal climate predictions are cast in probabilistic terms, to reliably reflect the uncertainty related to intrinsic "weather noise."